 A metric is the basis the Applicant used to validate the reasonableness of the quantified projections for each selected outcome.
 It is the function or ratio used to verify the Applicant’s projections are reasonable.
 Examples of metrics include:

+X jobs per Y square feet of manufacturing space;

 X square feet of commercial real estate will result in the creation of Y full-time construction jobs;

 Charter schools create X Full Time Equivalent jobs for every Y students;

-X full-time doctors/nurses will result in Y patient visits per year;
+X square feet of health care space will result in Y patient visits per year;

 X% reduction in lease rates results in Y number of non-profit social service providers;